Location Ibague, Colombia

 Open to Canadian Citizens and Permanent Residents of Canada only

-We need someone like you to support Fruandes to build an integral training program and employee development scheme, also known as "Campus Fruandes", which aims to support the personal and professional development that make up the Fruandes community.
-Your role will support the development of a human resources program for their staff and community, including education, training and employee development programs as well as ensure that their brand, community culture, their social and environmental contributions are central to the strategy.
+You'll support Fruandes to build an integral training program and employee development strategy, also known as "Campus Fruandes," which aims to support the personal and professional development that make up the company and its staff.
+You'll be based in the company's headquarters in Ibague, where you'll develop of a human resources program for their staff and community, including education, training and employee development programs as well as ensure that their brand, community culture, their social and environmental contributions are central to the strategy.

 As a volunteer, you will:

-- Write up the design for Campus Fruandes and share the drafts with different levels of staff to gain their feedback.
+- Design the Campus Fruandes strategy and share the drafts with different levels of staff to gain their feedback.

-- Once finalized work with different teams to support the implementation of the strategy.
+- Once finalized, work with different teams to implement the program.

 Essential Academic Qualifications:

-- Educational background in human resources and organizational development or several years of relevant work experience in these areas.
+- Academic background in human resources, organizational development or several years of relevant work experience in the field of human resources.

 Essential Professional Background:

-- Experience in designing and implementing organizational development schemes.
+- Experienced in designing and implementing organizational development strategies.

-- Experience developing training plans for administrative and operational-level staff.
+- Experienced in developing training plans for administrative and operational-level staff.